 Like arrows in the hands of a warrior are sons born in one’s youth.
 Blessed is the man whose quiver is full of them.
 They will not be put to shame when they contend with their enemies in the gate.

-For Quiverfull subscribers, every child they have is another arrow in their quiver.
-By having lots of kids, they believe they are fulfilling God’s command.
+For Quiverfull families, every child they have is another arrow in their quiver.
+By having many children, they believe they are fulfilling God’s command.

-But what you won’t see on television are all the Quiverfull horror stories that exist.
-The Duggars had their own scandal when it turned out their eldest son had molested his sisters, but other abuse within Quiverfull abounds.
-The strange beliefs of the conservative movement is just another installment of stringent parameters to which religious movements subscribe: Catholics, the FLDS, and Hasidic Jews all have their own.
+But what you won’t see on television are some of the more controversial Quiverfull beliefs and practices.
+Their movement is just one example of the sometimes strict parameters to which religious groups subscribe - Catholics, the FLDS, and Hasidic Jews all have their own.